gcanti/io-ts/README.md

 ## Is there a way to turn the checks off in production code?

-No, however you can define your own logic for that (if you _really_ trust the input)
+No, however you can define your own logic for that (if you _really_ trust the input and the involved types don't perform deserializations)

 ```ts
 import * as t from 'io-ts'